TestAnything/Specification/tap-version-14-specification.md

     1..2
     ```

-Subtests are designed with graceful fallback for TAP 13 harnesses in mind.
+Subtests are designed with graceful fallback for TAP13 harnesses in mind.

-Since TAP 13 specifies that non-TAP output _should_ be ignored or provided
+Since TAP13 specifies that non-TAP output _should_ be ignored or provided
 directly to the user, and indented Test Points and Plans are non-TAP
-according to TAP 13, only the terminating correlated test point will be
+according to TAP13, only the terminating correlated test point will be
-interpreted by most TAP 13 Harnesses.
+interpreted by most TAP13 Harnesses.
 Thus, they will usually report the
 overall subtest result correctly, even if they lack the details about the
 results of the subtest.

-Since several TAP 13 parsers in popular usage treat a repeated Version
+Since several TAP13 parsers in popular usage treat a repeated Version
 declaration as an error, even if the Version is indented, Subtests _should
-not_ include a Version, if TAP 13 Harness compatibility is desirable.
+not_ include a Version, if TAP13 Harness compatibility is desirable.

 ### Bare Subtests